DS Specifications

 DataType Node

-(which relies on XSD) to define data type constraints.
-However, since the Domain Specifications were built with the schema.org vocabulary (SDO) in mind, there must be a mapping between schema.org data types and XSD data types.
+Domain Specifications make use of the to express data types.
+This is done because Domain Specifications use the SHACL term sh:datatype () to define data type constraints.
+However, since the Domain Specifications were built with the schema.org vocabulary (SDO) in mind, there must be a mapping between and XSD data types.
 This mapping is presented at the end of this document.

 DS-V7 includes many optional constraints for data types.
 Most of them can only be used on certain data types, and their values also depends on the data type they are restricting.
 A detailed explanation can be found in the semantics section below.